-2.10.1 Centre for Academic Services
+2.10.1 Centre for Education and Research

-The basic tasks of ensuring the quality of education, providing professional and methodological guidance, and coordinating scientific activities are carried out by the Centre for Academic Services.
+The basic tasks of ensuring the quality of education, providing professional and methodological guidance, and coordinating scientific activities are carried out by the Centre for Education and Research.
 In addition, the Centre organises and coordinates the activities of the teaching staff and carries out all practical organisational and development activities related to teaching and research.

-The Centre for Academic Services
+The Centre for Education and Research

-a) supervises the educational activities of the School, including the supervision of the individual programmes and academic areas; as the direct superior of the Programme Directors and the Academic Area Leaders, it exercises managerial authority, gives them instructions and makes proposals to the Rector concerning their persons, employment and remuneration;

-- b) is responsible for the development and delivery of quality educational programmes to students, continuously improving the quality of existing programmes; and may propose the introduction of new programmes, taking into account market trends; - c) monitors the research activities of the School, both by assisting in the establishment and operation of research teams supported financially and organisationally by the institution and by supervising the implementation of individual research plans.
-The Centre shall continuously assess and inform the relevant academics of relevant external cooperation and funding opportunities, and provide financial and technical assistance for the production of publications; it shall verify their performance, manage their contracts and invoices. - d) initiates and manages the continuous improvement of the quality and content of the School's educational programmes and monitors their compliance with accreditation and validation requirements, in cooperation with the Centre for Quality Assurance and Enhancement and with partner institutions at home and abroad; - e) supervises the operation of the library, proposes the necessary improvements, exercises professional supervisory powers as the direct superior of the Head of the Library and its staff, gives instructions to them and makes proposals to the Rector concerning their personnel, employment and remuneration.
-The Library's operating rules shall be laid down in specific regulations; - f) assists in the administration of students' academic affairs, as provided for in the regulations of the School; and - g) cooperates with the Student Union in order to improve the quality of the School's programmes.
+- a) supervises the educational activities of the School, including the supervision of the individual programmes and academic areas; as the direct superior of the Programme Directors and the Academic Area Leaders, it exercises managerial authority, gives them instructions and makes proposals to the Rector concerning their persons, employment and remuneration; - b) is responsible for the development and delivery of quality educational programmes to students, continuously improving the quality of existing programmes; and may propose the introduction of new programmes, taking into account market trends; - c) monitors the research activities of the School, both by assisting in the establishment and operation of research teams supported financially and organisationally by the institution and by supervising the implementation of individual research plans.
+The Centre shall continuously assess and inform the relevant academics of relevant external cooperation and funding opportunities, and provide financial and technical assistance for the production of publications; it shall verify their performance, manage their contracts and invoices. - d) supports the continuous improvement of the quality and content of the School's educational programmes, in cooperation with the Centre for Quality and Data and with partner institutions at home and abroad; - e) oversees the implementation of the School's UpSkill skills development programme; - f) maintains the School's credit transfer database; - g) supervises the operation of the library, proposes the necessary improvements, exercises professional supervisory powers as the direct superior of the Head of the Library and its staff, gives instructions to them and makes proposals to the Rector concerning their personnel, employment and remuneration.
+The Library's operating rules shall be laid down in specific regulations; - h) assists in the administration of students' academic affairs, as provided for in the regulations of the School; and - i) cooperates with the Student Union in order to improve the quality of the School's programmes.